Why not spend your holidays in a luxurious B&B in the middle of nature, under an unspoilt sky and with an 18″ telescope at your disposal?

 The book contains four major parts:

 A thorough guide about how to observe and how to create a sketch which is as close as possible to what you actually saw through the eyepiece.
 It’s not as easy as just putting dots on a sheet of paper.
 If you want to create a drawing in which positions and brightnesses of the stars and objects are as close as possible to reality, you need to master a couple of techniques first.

 Here I explain how to transfer your sketch on the PC and the basic techniques you need to transform a raw sketch into a beautiful image.

 3. Advanced Elaboration on the PC

-In this module I explain all the little secrets which transform a basic computer image into something which comes very close to the eyepiece experience.
+Once you’ve got the basics right, it’s time to move on and master those little secrets which transform a basic computer image into something which comes very close to the eyepiece experience.

 My wife runs a wonderful B&B which offers a comfy bed and sumptuous breakfast to all astronomy lovers.
 So why not combine your passion for the stars with an unforgettable holiday in the Emilian Apennines?
 Imagine… a wonderful SQM21+ sky… an 18″ telescope at your disposal… and all this combined with a 5-star accomodation!

 We’d be delighted to have you as our guest!